amaiya/ktrain/FAQ.md

 ### I'm getting seeing an ERROR when installing *ktrain* on Google Colab?

-Errors to the effect of `has requirement gast>=0.3.2, but you'll have gast 0.2.2 which is incompatible`, can be safely ignored and shouldn't affect operation of *ktrain*.
+These errors (e.g., `has requirement gast>=0.3.2, but you'll have gast 0.2.2 which is incompatible`) are related to TensorFlow and can be usually be safely ignored and shouldn't affect operation of *ktrain*.

 [[Back to Top](#frequently-asked-questions-about-ktrain)]